mathwhiz1212/proxmox-notes/PfSense.md

 ### GUEST1

+Click on GUEST1.
+We want to deny access to other subnets so the guests can't access them.

-Block, Source: GUEST1 Subnets Destination LAN subnets.
-Description: Block traffic to LAN (172.20.0.0/16).
+Block, Source: GUEST1 Subnets, Destination: LAN subnets.
+Destination port range: any.

+Description: `Block traffic to LAN (172.20.0.0/16).`

-Block, Source: GUEST1 Subnets Destination WAN subnets.
-Description: Block traffic to WAN (192.168.1.0/24).
+Block, Source: GUEST1 Subnets, Destination: WAN subnets, Destination Port Range: any.

+Description: `Block traffic to WAN (192.168.1.0/24).`

-And repeat for any other subnets.
+And repeat for any other subnets you don't want the guest network to access.

-Disable allow any to IPv6.
+Disable allow any to IPv6 if it exists.

 Leave the allow to any IPv4 at the bottom.